 - Consider non-pharmacologic modalities for pain management to prevent co-prescribing opioids with CNS-active medications, especially benzodiazepines, nonbenzodiazepine sedative hypnotics, (Z-drugs), skeletal muscle relaxants and gabapentinoids.
-See page 24 for non-pharmacologic chronic pain management. - If opioids are determined to be necessary, perform a targeted medication review for benzodiazepines, Z-drugs, skeletal muscle relaxants, and gabapentinoids.
+See Non-Opioid Pharmacologic Pain Management. - If opioids are determined to be necessary, perform a targeted medication review for benzodiazepines, Z-drugs, skeletal muscle relaxants, and gabapentinoids.
 Identify reason for use and determine whether medication(s) are still needed.
 Taper other medications, if possible, prior to prescribing opioids to limit exposure to co-prescribing with multiple CNS-active medications.
-If available, use a collaborative team-based approach. - If a CNS-active drug is prescribed by another provider, consult with that provider to develop a coordinated care plan. - If benzodiazepines are prescribed by a provider who is not a behavioral health specialist, consult with a psychiatrist or psychiatric ARNP for alternatives.
+If available, use a collaborative team-based approach. - If a CNS-active drug is prescribed by another provider, consult with that provider to develop a coordinated care plan. - Avoid combining opioids with benzodiazepines.
+If benzodiazepines are prescribed by a provider who is not a behavioral health specialist, provider-to-provider consult with a psychiatrist or psychiatric ARNP for alternatives. - Avoid combining opioids with gabapentinoids.
+Exceptions are when transitioning from opioid therapy to gabapentin or pregabalin, or when using gabapentinoids to reduce opioid dose, although caution should be used in all circumstances.

-- Avoid combining opioids with gabapentinoids.
-Exceptions are when transitioning from opioid therapy to gabapentin or pregabalin, or when using gabapentinoids to reduce opioid dose, although caution should be used in all circumstances. - Educate patients and caregivers on the risk of opioids in combination with benzodiazepines, Zdrugs, skeletal muscle relaxants, and gabapentinoids, including instructions to be vigilant for adverse drug effects (e.g. falls, driving impairment, sedation).
+- Educate patients and caregivers on the risk of opioids in combination with benzodiazepines, Zdrugs, skeletal muscle relaxants, and gabapentinoids, including instructions to be vigilant for adverse drug effects (e.g., falls, driving impairment, sedation).
 Use teach-back methods to ask that adverse drug effects be reported to the prescriber. - Deprescribe CNS-active drug combinations, whenever possible.
-See page 30 for tapering and deprescribing.
+See Tapering or Deprescribing of Long-Term Opioid Therapy.
 Deprescribing is defined as 'the process of withdrawal of an inappropriate medication, supervised by a health care professional with the goal of managing polypharmacy and improving outcomes.'